kyma-project/eventing-manager/docs/user/README.md

 ### NATS Backend

 By default, the Eventing module uses NATS as its in-cluster eventing backend.
 It uses the [NATS JetStream](https://docs.nats.io/) feature to provide persistence and guarantee at-least-once delivery.
 The NATS backend receives events from the Eventing Publisher Proxy and delivers them directly to the target subscribers, such as your microservices or Functions.
+For details, see [NATS module](https://kyma-project.io/#/nats-manager/user/README).

 ## API/Custom Resource Definitions

 You configure the Eventing module by creating and applying Kubernetes Custom Resource Definitions (CRD), which extend the Kubernetes API with custom additions:

 - To understand and configure the module's global settings, see the [Eventing CRD](./resources/eventing-cr.md).
 - To create a subscriber, define a [Subscription CRD](./resources/subscription-cr.md).
+Note that you cannot delete the Eventing module as long as Subscription CRs exist.

 ## Resource Consumption